Ezra Koenig: Vampire Weekend

 In 2005, Ezra formed the indie rock band Vampire Weekend.
 The name of the group was in reference to an unreleased indie film of the same name that Ezra and his friends produced during a vacation.
 In the film, Ezra portrayed the protagonist, Walcott, a man hell-bent on escaping Cape Cod as he believed vampires were coming.
 Many songs from the band's eponymous release made reference to the film.

 Ezra met his bandmates at Columbia University, prior to 2003.
 After already having met drummer Chris Tomson, Koenig became acquainted with Rostam Batmanglij.
 The two immediately bonded over Radiohead at a party during freshman year and vowed to start a band one day.
 Rounding out the group was Chris Baio, Koenig's suite-mate in his sophomore year, with whom he shared a love of Destiny's Child.
 The group immediately got to work, playing their first show in 2006 at a battle of the bands in a campus basement.
 They placed third out of four.
 Later that year, some of their demos appeared online, earning raves from sites like Stereogum and Pitchfork.
 Before they knew it, they were selling out shows and appearing on the cover of Spin without even having released an album.

 Their eponymous debut album arrived on January 29, 2008, and by the end of the year they had performed on Saturday Night Live, played for 40,000 fans at England's Glastonbury festival, and sold nearly half a million albums.
 The album was self-produced while they were working full-time jobs.
-Since then, the band have released another three albums: Contra (2010), Modern Vampires of the City (2013), and Father of the Bride (2019).
+Since then, the band have released another four albums: Contra (2010), Modern Vampires of the City (2013), Father of the Bride (2019), and Only God Was Above Us (2024).

 The band has been nominated for multiple Grammy Awards.
 In 2011, Contra was nominated for Best Alternative Music Album, but Brothers by The Black Keys won the award.
 In 2014, Modern Vampires of the City was nominated in the category and, this time, the band won the award.
 Following the win, Koenig exclaimed, "I'm the pre-eminent Ezra of my time, and when I die, then we can talk about who comes next."
 In 2020, Father of the Bride earned the band a second win for Best Alternative Music Album and a first nomination for Album of the Year.
 "Harmony Hall" was nominated for Best Rock Song.